Eating Clean

 industry.
 Thus it is no wonder that the USA been called the bread

-for America's success as a food producer is
+basket of the world, for America's success as a food producer is

 attributed in part to having superior agricultural and sanitation